-In 2012, the DAA successfully advocated for bond funding for a new urban design initiative for Congress Avenue.
-The City of Austin is partnering with the DAA and other stakeholders to engage the community in creating a new design for Congress.
+In 2012, we successfully advocated for bond funding for a new urban design initiative for Congress Avenue.
+The City of Austin is partnering with the Downtown Alliance and other stakeholders to engage the community in creating a new design for Congress.
 An RFQ will be released in summer 2015 to kick-off this exciting new legacy project.

 Policy & Ordinance ChangesThe DAA continues to advocate for changes to City policies and ordinances in order to achieve the community vision.

 In 2014, the DAA advocated to change the rules regarding sidewalk dining making it easier and less expensive for restaurants.
 The ordinance changed the requirements and fee structure by changing the process from a license agreement to an annual permit.
 In addition, the DAA supported the Royal Blue Grocery Pocket Patio pilot project, which is also now an allowable use of the right-of-way and permitted through the sidewalk dining process.
 (Download the sidewalk dining application here)